g0rbe/CEH/06_System_Hacking.md

 #### Hardware Keyloggers

-It is a physical hardware which are installed on hardware by physically accessing the device.
+It is a physical hardware device that is installed by physically accessing the device.

 Types: